 A little island that packs a punch, Madeira is the Portuguese island with it all.
 With a dramatic mountainous landscape, year-round sunshine and unique black-sand beaches, it’s no wonder this tiny island has visitors coming back year after year.
 But, what makes it so special?
+Firstly, Madeira is currently a quarantine-free destination, meaning you can live your best life in Madeira and not have to worry about the return home.
 More than just a beach holiday, here’s our top 5 reasons why Madeira should be your next holiday destination.

 Just look at it